Skip to main content

 • Audit Oversight Arrangements

-Audit oversight in the United States is performed by the Public Company Accounting Oversight Board (PCAOB).
-PCAOB is a private-sector, nonprofit corporation created by the Sarbanes-Oxley Act of 2002 to oversee the auditors of public business entities in order to protect the interests of investors and further the public interest in the preparation of informative, fair, and independent audit reports.
+The Public Company Accounting Oversight Board (PCAOB) is responsible for audit oversight in the United States in relation to the audits of public business entities.
+The PCAOB is a private-sector, nonprofit corporation created by the Sarbanes-Oxley Act of 2002 to protect the interests of investors and further the public interest in the preparation of informative, fair, and independent audit reports.

-The mandate of the PCAOB includes registration of accounting firms that audit public business entities trading in the United States securities markets, brokers, or dealers; inspection of registered accounting firms; establishment of standards for auditing, quality control, ethics, and independence, as well as attestation, for registered accounting firms; and investigation and discipline of registered accounting firms and their associated persons for violations of law or professional standards.
+The mandate of the PCAOB includes registration of accounting firms that audit public business entities trading in the United States securities markets, brokers, or dealers; inspection of registered accounting firms; establishment of standards for auditing, quality control, ethics, and independence for registered accounting firms; and investigation and discipline of registered accounting firms and their associated persons for violations of law or professional standards.
 The PCAOB is a member of the International Forum of Independent Audit Regulators.

-In addition, individuals that offer auditing services may voluntarily join the American Institute of Certified Public Accountants (AICPA) and become subject to its regulations which are further described in the
+In addition, individuals that offer auditing services may voluntarily join the American Institute of Certified Public Accountants (AICPA) and become subject to its standards and rules which are further described in the

 • Professional Accountancy Organizations